-The angular displacement of the pendulum $\theta$ is measured by a differential interferometer [12, 13, 14, 15] which uses the two laser beams reflected by the mirror fig.3a).
-The measurement noise is two orders of magnitude smaller than thermal fluctuations of the pendulum. $\theta(t)$ is acquired with a resolution of 24 bits at a sampling rate of 8192 Hz, which is about 40 times $f_o$ .
-We drive the system out-of-equilibrium by forcing it with an external torque M by means of a small electric current J flowing in a coil glued behind the mirror (Fig. 3b).
+The angular displacement of the pendulum $\theta$ is measured by using a differential interferometer [12]-[15] which uses the two laser beams reflected by the mirror figure 3(a).
+The measurement noise is two orders of magnitude smaller than the thermal fluctuations of the pendulum. $\theta(t)$ is acquired with a resolution of 24 bits at a sampling rate of 8192 Hz, which is about 40 times $f_0$ .
+We drive the system out of equilibrium by forcing it with an external torque M by means of a small electric current J flowing in a coil glued behind the mirror (figure 3(b)).
 The coil is inside a static magnetic field.
 The displacements of the coil and therefore the angular displacements of the mirror are much smaller than the spatial scale of inhomogeneity of the magnetic field.
-So the torque is proportional to the injected current : M = A.J; the slope A depends on the geometry of the system.
-The practical realization of the montage is shown in figs. 3c), 3d).
-In equilibrium the variance $\delta\theta^2$ of the thermal fluctuations of $\theta$ can be obtained from equipartition, i.e. $\delta\theta = \sqrt{k_B T/C} \simeq 2$ nrad for our pendulum, where T is the temperature of the surrounding fluid.
+So the torque is proportional to the injected current: M = AJ; the slope A depends on the geometry of the system.
+The practical realization of the montage is shown in figures 3(c) and (d).
+In equilibrium the variance $\delta\theta^2$ of the thermal fluctuations of $\theta$ can be obtained from equipartition, i.e. $\delta\theta = \sqrt{k{\rm B}T/C} \simeq 2$ nrad for our pendulum, where T is the temperature of the surrounding fluid.

-2.2 The equation of motion
+2.2.
+The equation of motion